 We recognise that reducing our carbon footprint and being more resource efficient – using less energy and water, producing less waste and emissions – are essential to promoting healthy and sustainable environments for our patients and communities.

 As we are part of the UnitingCare family, our internal sustainability program is Greening UnitingCare, which captures the multitude of initiatives we are implementing to continuously improve our environmental performance.
-From green fleets to LED lighting retrofits, recycling to reducing single-use items and more – we are growing sustainability at UnitingCare.
+Recent examples include:

 For further information, please complete the form below and we will get back to you as soon as possible.